Connect More - A shared act of making

 Stitching with many people you get to notice quite a bit.
 Whether someone is left or right handed, whether they like green or blue.
 How they sit, how they talk.
 How being given a needle makes them feel part of the group.

 I noticed that even though we were all stitching together we were still in our own thoughts as we stitched.
 I love how having something to do with your hands means that you do not have to make eye contact (being left and right handed I am terrible at this!), it frees you up a bit, maybe it makes you a little more confident to share or just listen.
-I am great believer in a question asked could be someone's answer heard.
+I am a great believer in "a question asked could be someone's answer heard".
 So having something to do but sitting together was great for communication, especially those that are quieter or shy.

 I wanted to create a tool that could be used one to one so that I could hear the stories, hopes and dreams of each individual, we are not all “joiners in”.
 I wanted them to have time, instead of always talking I wanted to listen.
 A shared piece of stitching that meant no holding, that could lift our heads up from the work and face each other.
 But not totally see each other.

 I wanted to see how stitching together could become a meeting place for conversation and care.
 I worked with Dual Works to create a tool that looked inviting, a little bit playful and familiar.
+It also had to be fun!